5 YEARS. 2 DEGREES. FINISH FASTER.

 Typically, earning a master's degree takes two years.
-But with Binghamton's accelerated degree programs, you can earn your master's degree with just one extra year of classes.
-You'll combine your bachelor's degree with a master's degree and finish both in five fast years.
+But with Binghamton University's accelerated/4+1 degree programs, you can earn your master's degree with just one extra year of classes.
+You'll finish both your bachelor's degree and your master's degree in a total of five years.

 Amp up your earning power and take your resume to the next level.
 On average, a master's degree can earn you $10,000 more annually than a bachelor's degree.
 In some domains, the salary increase can mean an annual difference of $20,000.*